• Skip to content

 Preparing For The Performance Evaluation

-Preparation for the performance evaluation is ongoing.
 A manager should always be thinking about the process, and whenever a problem is noticed with an employee’s performance, mention it to the employee and make a note of it.

 At the same time, whenever an employee demonstrates a desired behavior or result, mention it to the employee and make a note of it.

-Performance appraisals need to be: Fair, Pertinent and Comprehensive.
+Performance appraisals need to be: Fair, Pertinent, and Comprehensive.

-All employees should be treated the same, and their behaviors should be tracked and observed the same way.
 The terminology of observations and documented behaviors should be the same so there are no biases in the process.

 Ask yourself these questions:

-• Would I have made the same note on a different employee?
+- Would I have made the same note on a different employee?

-• Are my observations the same or am I over-emphasizing a single event?
+- Are my observations the same, or am I over-emphasizing a single event?

 The appraisal should be pertinent to how the job is performed and relevant to job expectations and standards of work that have been established.